Validooo/FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue/README.md

 <h2> Notes: </h2>

+* The OpenAPI Generator plugin is defined in the pom.xml file.
 * The database is configured in the application.properties file.
 * The online version uses the store created by Vue's reactive to store the data.
 * The YAML file is located in the resources folder.

+  <h2>Reference: </h2>
+* This project used the following tutorial as a reference: https://medium.com/swlh/vue3-using-ref-or-reactive-88d47c8f6944.

 <h2>Screenshots</h2>